Meriwether County DUI Bail Information

 Missing court will result in bond forfeiture, arrest warrant, and additional charges.
 Your co-signer will be liable for the full bail amount.

-Bail is essentially a financial guarantee to the court that you will appear for all scheduled court dates related to your DUI case.
-It's a way to ensure you don't flee the jurisdiction before your case is resolved.
-In Meriwether County, like elsewhere in Georgia, the amount of bail is determined by a judge or magistrate and is based on factors like the severity of the offense, your criminal history, and your ties to the community.
-It's important to understand that bail is not a punishment; it's a security deposit.
+Bail is a financial guarantee that you will appear in court as required.
+It's a way to ensure that defendants don't flee before their case is resolved.
+In Meriwether County, bail is set by a judge or magistrate, taking into account factors such as the severity of the charges, your criminal history, ties to the community, and risk of flight.
+Once bail is set, you have several options for securing your release.

 Typical Bail Amounts for DUI